oliviawestmacottssw/SSW.Rules.Content/rules/do-you-cc-everyone-and-reply-to-all-when-necessary/rule.md

 | ![ Good Example - Reply All so that everyone is kept in the loop](good-emails-reply-to-all.jpg)

 If the original email was to an alias with many subscribers, in general you should not Reply All.
-Also, if the sender requests a     ['little r'](http://www.ssw.com.au/ssw/Redirect/Netlingo.htm) reply, then you should not 'Reply All'.
+Also, if the sender requests a     ['little r'](http://www.ssw.com.au/ssw/Redirect/Netlingo.htm) reply, then you should not 'Reply All'.​

 ### Exception